5. Hidden Markov Models#

 \(\newcommand{\eqdef}{\stackrel{\text{def}}{=}}\)

-To study such situations, this chapter presents Hidden Markov Models that start from a joint probability distribution consisting of a Markov process and a vector of noise-ridden signals about functions of the Markov state.
-The statistician observes a history of signals, but not the Markov state vector.
-Statistical learning about the Markov state proceeds by constructing a sequence of probability distributions of the Markov state conditional on histories of signals.
-Recursive representations of these conditional distributions form auxiliary Markov processes that summarize all of the information about the hidden state vector that is contained in a history of signals.
-A state vector in this auxiliary Markov process is a set of sufficient statistics for the probability distribution of the hidden Markov state conditional on the history of signals.
+This chapter presents Hidden Markov Models (HMMs).
+We begin with a joint probability distribution consisting of a Markov process and a vector of noisy signals about functions of the Markov state.
+The statistician observes a history of signals, but not the Markov state vector itself.
+Learning about the Markov state involves constructing a sequence of probability distributions for the state, conditional on the observed signal histories.
+Recursive representations of these conditional distributions form auxiliary Markov processes that fully summarize the information about the hidden state vector contained in the signal history.
+The state vector in this auxiliary process serves as a set of sufficient statistics for the probability distribution of the hidden Markov state, given the signal history.
 We describe how to construct this auxiliary Markov process of sufficient statistics sequentially.

-We present four examples of Hidden Markov Models that are used to learn about
+We present four examples of Hidden Markov Models used to learn about:

 1. A continuously distributed hidden state vector in a linear state-space system